-This fête des chandelles refers to the blessing of candles which traditionally took place on this day.
-From Pagan origins, there are still many superstitions that are still practiced today.
+The name, fête des chandelles refers to the blessing of candles which traditionally took place on this day.
+From Pagan origins, there are many superstitions that are still practiced today.

 One tradition was to light a candle in the church and carry it home without the flame going out.
+Sounds like a fun game, but the stakes were high.
 Success meant you would not die in the year ahead.

 To ensure the crop would be plentiful for the coming year, it was believed that eating pancakes on this day was absolutely essential.
-Count me in!
+This one sounds more like a tradition I would enjoy.
+Count me in.